1. Weekly virtual office hours

 Consider using the LMS Inbox to maintain a record of subject-related communications.

 Ensure you have student- and staff-facing instructions on how to use the technology.

 Step three: schedule your sessions

-Use Canvas Calendar to add the virtual office hours to the Canvas calendar.
+Use the Calendar in the LMS to add the virtual office hours to the LMS calendar.
 Depending on the tools you have chosen, include Zoom links, email address and links to technology support.
-You can also use Canvas Scheduler to allow students to sign up for an appointment within your virtual office hours.
+You can also use the Scheduler to allow students to sign up for an appointment within your virtual office hours.

 If using Zoom, choose one of the following options:

-- For hours open to full cohorts: See the guide on how to schedule a Zoom session through Canvas.
+- For hours open to full cohorts: See the guide on how to schedule a Zoom session through the LMS.

 - For hours for tutorial groups: See this guide on how to schedule meetings in Zoom.
 If scheduling for tutors, ensure you don’t use your Personal Meeting Room, and assign them as alternative hosts.

 - In the Zoom meeting settings, you can select recurring meetings, add a Zoom Waiting Room and assign alternative hosts.

 Step four: communicate your virtual office hours to students